Trump calls off tariffs after Mexico vows to tighten borders

 U.S. border officers apprehended more than 132,000 people crossing from Mexico in May, the highest monthly level since 2006.
 Trump, who has called the surge in migrants an "invasion," had threatened to keep raising duties up to 25% unless Mexico addressed the problem.

-Mexico had prepared a list of possible retaliatory tariffs targeting products from agricultural and industrial states regarded as Trump's electoral base, a tactic China has also used with an eye towards the Republican president's 2020 re-election bid.
+Mexico had prepared a list of possible retaliatory tariffs targeting products from agricultural and industrial states regarded as Trump's electoral base, a tactic China has also used with an eye toward the Republican president's 2020 re-election bid.

 The United States slapped tariffs of up to 25% on $200 billion in Chinese imports last month, prompting Beijing to levy its own tariffs on $60 billion in American goods.
 Trump said on Thursday he would decide later this month whether to hit Beijing with tariffs on an additional list of $300 billion in Chinese goods.